flackr/declarative-show-hide/README.md

 2. As with links, this likely only activates on clicking.
 3. Content in other tabs is not searchable / linkable.
 4. Selected tab is not linkable.
+5. Unclear if we can preserve selected tab on navigation.

 ### New element types